CemWebDev/piconss/README.md

 ## Installation

-You can access IconBurst icons via **unpkg** or use them locally by cloning the repository.
+You can access piconss icons via **unpkg** or use them locally by cloning the repository.

-You can use IconBurst directly in your HTML or JavaScript applications without any installation:
+You can use piconss directly in your HTML or JavaScript applications without any installation:

 ```html
 <img